What to expect at your first appointment | Acupuncture Kelowna

 You can book directly through our online booking system, which makes it easy to choose a time that works for you.

-We’ll spend 20 to 30 minutes sitting down together and discussing what brought you in — this is your time to share your story.
+When you arrive at our Kelowna clinic we’ll spend 20 to 30 minutes sitting down together and discussing what brought you in.
 From there, we explore:

 • How and when the symptoms began